Nonlinear Invariant Risk Minimization: A Causal Approach: Experiments

+Likewise, we investigate the identifiability of NF-iVAE on CMNIST by computing the MCC score between samples of the true latent variable and of the recovered latent variable.
+Since the true latent variable on CMNIST is inaccessible to us, we follow \citet{khemakhem2020ice} and compute an average MCC score between samples of latent variables recovered by different models trained with different random initialization.
+As shown in Fig. \ref{fig:3g}, it is evident that the MCC score for NF-iVAE greatly outperforms the others, showing that the latent variables recovered by NF-iVAE have much better identifiability.

+Furthermore, we demonstrate the ability of iCaRL to discover the causal latent variables (Phase 2) by visualizing the generated images through performing intervention upon a causal latent variable and a non-causal latent variable, respectively.
+Fig. \ref{fig:3h} shows how intervening upon each of them affects the image.
+Obviously, intervening on a causal latent variable affects the shape of the digit but not its color (top plots), whilst intervening on a non-causal latent variable, which is an effect in Fig. \ref{fig:3h}, affects the color of the digit only (bottom plots).
+This visually verifies the results of iCaRL in Phase 2.

-In this section, we report experiments on two datasets used in IRM and IRMG: Colored MNIST and Colored Fashion MNIST.
-We follow the setting of \citet{ahuja2020invariant} to create these two datasets.
-The task is to predict a binary label assigned to each image which is originally grayscale but artificially colored in a way that correlated strongly but spuriously with the class label.
-We add noise to the preliminary label (i.e., $Y = \{0,1\}$) by flipping it with 25 percent probability to construct the final labels.
-We sample the color id by flipping the final labels with probability $p_e$, where $p_e$ is $0.2$ in the first environment, $0.1$ in the second environment, and $0.9$ in the third environment.
-The third environment is the testing environment.
-We compare with 1) IRM, 2) two variants of IRMG: F-IRM Game (with $\Phi$ fixed to the identity) and V-IRM Game (with a variable $\Phi$), 3) three variants of ERM: ERM (on entire training data), ERM $e$ (on each environment $e$), and ERM GRAYSCALE (on data with no spurious correlations), and 4) ROBUST MIN MAX (minimizing the maximum loss across the multiple environments).
-Table \ref{tab:fashion} shows that our approach outperforms all others on Colored Fashion MNIST.
-It is worth emphasising that both train and test accuracies of our method closely approach the ones of ERM GRAYSCALE and OPTIMAL, implying that it does approximately learn the true invariant causal representation with almost no correlation with the color.
-We can draw a similar conclusion from the results on Colored MNIST (Table \ref{tab:mnist}).
-However, this dataset seems more difficult than the fashion version, because even ERM GRAYSCALE, where the spurious correlation with color is removed, falls well short of the optimum.
-In this case, two training environments might be not enough to eliminate all the spurious correlations.
+In terms of the OOD generalization performance, we compare iCaRL with 1) IRM, 2) two variants of IRMG: F-IRM Game (with $\Phi$ fixed to the identity) and V-IRM Game (with a variable $\Phi$), 3) three variants of ERM: ERM (on entire training data), ERM $e$ (on each environment $e$), and ERM GRAYSCALE (on data with no spurious correlations), and 4) ROBUST MIN MAX (minimizing the maximum loss across the multiple environments).
+Table \ref{tab:fashion} shows that iCaRL outperforms all other baselines on CFMNIST.
+It is worth emphasising that the train and test accuracies of iCaRL closely approach the ones of ERM GRAYSCALE and OPTIMAL, implying that iCaRL approximately learns the true invariant causal representations with almost no correlation with the spurious color feature.
+We can draw similar conclusions from the results on CMNIST in Table \ref{tab:mnist}.
+However, this dataset seems more difficult because even ERM GRAYSCALE, where the spurious correlation with color is removed, falls well short of the optimum.